Radio Republik Indonesia: Principles and structure

 RRI organization structure consists of five Board of Supervisors (Dewan Pengawas) appointed by the People's Representative Council (DPR) and six Board of Directors (Dewan Direksi) appointed by the Board of Supervisors.
 Both are sworn in by the President, served for five years and renewable once.

 According to article 15 of the Broadcasting Act, RRI funding comes from several sources such as broadcasting fees, annual state budget (drafted by the government and approved by the DPR), community contribution, and advertisement, as well as other legal efforts related to the broadcasting operation.
 In fact, as of today the broadcasting fee is not yet implemented, and RRI is asked to generate "non-tax revenue" for the state by various funding sources (besides the annual state budget), which some of the revenue would be returned to the network.
 Previously the radio tax to supplement RRI funding was charged in 1947, but was abolished sometime in the 1980s.

 Services

 Radio

 RRI Padang studio in Padang, West Sumatra.

-In general, RRI offers a maximum of four main stations in a region (availability are vary, see below), one of them is a national simulcast.
-Three other services are transmitted locally, producing local programmes as well as relaying programmes from RRI central station in Jakarta.
+In general, RRI offers a maximum of four main stations in a region (availability varies, see below).
+One of them is a national simulcast.
+Three other services are transmitted locally, producing local programmes as well as relaying programmes from the RRI central station in Jakarta.